department-of-veterans-affairs/vets-website/README.md

 the mocha test runner without going through karma or PhantomJS.
 This means they run very fast.

 Unfortunately, it also means there is no true `window` or `document` provided which breaks `ReactTestUtils`'s simulate calls.
-To rememdy, a fake `window` and `document` are provided using `jsdom` and bootstrapped in `src/platform/testing/unit/mocha-setup.js` which is required via `test/mocha.opts`.
+To remedy, a fake `window` and `document` are provided using `jsdom` and bootstrapped in `src/platform/testing/unit/mocha-setup.js` which is required via `test/mocha.opts`.